Integrated Sensing and Communication from Learning Perspective: An SDP3 Approach: Sdp3 performance predictor

-Moreover, A is also a nonlinear function $A=\Theta(C)$ of the input number of sensing cycles $C$.
-However, as seen from Section II-C-1, the DSN is highly complex.
-Even we ignore the effects of the sampling, denoising, and STFT modules, currently there is no analytical expression to quantify the learning performance of ResNet--$32$.
+It is difficult to directly derive the analytical relationship between the motion recognition accuracy and the number of sensing slots, which is denoted as $A = \Theta(N_s)$.
+This is because there is no analytical expression to quantify the learning performance of ResNet--$32$.

-To address the above challenge, a promising solution is the performance regression approach \cite{lcpa,lcwra,curve1,curve2}, which collects a system performance dataset by repeatedly evaluating the target complex system under various inputs and then fits an approximate model to the system performance data.
-The learning curve models and the regression methodology for the recognition accuracy model will be elaborated in the section IV.